 We also wanted to get up close to as much as we could so we chose one of their smaller boats and added in the picnic lunch.

 I can’t tell you what a great decision it was.
 Our host on the boat was amazing.
-She wandered around the boat while she talked and was really knowledgable and open when you asked her questions.
+She wandered around the boat while she talked and was really knowledgeable and open when you asked her questions.

 We got close to seals and went under two waterfalls.